gabbobersi/Java_2D_engine_prototype/docs/roadmap.md

 - Possible fixes:
   - [x] Independent movement FPS.
   - [x] Fixed Update
-- [ ] Button clicked one time, is seen as it was clicked 3 or more times...
+- [x] Button clicked one time, is seen as it was clicked 3 or more times...
+  - Not really fixed...but now is working fine.
+- [ ] Changing camera, change game speed.
 ### Core
 - [x] Main class
 - [x] Game class